-Judge Bruce Anderson made another important ruling: that even people on the credentialing committee may be subject to suit.
-This has not real practical implications because a hospitals is going to stand behind the committee.
-But it is never fun to be sued personally even if you have no real exposure.
+Judge Bruce Anderson made another important ruling: that even people on the credentialling committee may be subject to suit.
+This has not real practical implications because a hospitals will stand behind the committee.
+But it is never fun to be sued personally, even if you have no real exposure.

 Peer Review Confidentiality

-The argument for peer review confidentiality has always been that committee members, including physicians, who are usually loathe to criticize other doctors in any way possible, could come back on that doctor in a lawsuit.
-Therefore, it would not allow the freedom to express themselves, if they thought their opinions and conclusion were not confidential.
+The argument for peer review confidentiality has always been that committee members, including physicians, who are usually loathed to criticize other doctors in any way possible, could come back on that doctor in a lawsuit.
+Therefore, it would not allow the freedom to express themselves if they thought their opinions and conclusion were not confidential.

 This South Dakota judge is saying that maybe we should not be elevating peer reviews the way we have.
 Other privileges, the judge noted, are not absolute.
 Why should peer reviews be so elevated in the hierarchy of privileges?